 When the Target receives an ESPrim-protected request, the Target shall perform the following procedure.

-Figure 7.2.2-1: AE impersonation checking procedure
+Figure 7.2.2-1: Impersonation checking procedure

 0. The Target and Originator have previously established a symmetric pairwiseESPrimKey.
 The Target associates an identity with the symmetric pairwiseESPrimKey.